 - PERACare is not a continuation of the health insurance coverage you had while employed.
 There are other important differences between health care while you’re employed and in retirement.
 We host PERACare virtual informational sessions with PERA experts multiple times each week.
 Register here to learn more.

 Your PERA benefit is taxable.
-If you do not choose your tax withholding, PERA is required by federal law to withhold federal income tax at a rate for a married individual with three allowances.
+If you do not choose your tax withholding, PERA is required by federal law to withhold federal income tax at a rate for a single individual with no adjustments.

 - PERA can withhold federal taxes from your monthly benefit amount.